Learn about our COVID-19 response ->

 To dive a little deeper, each atom in a material contains core electrons.
 When the x-ray beam hits the surface of the material, the energy from the x-ray is absorbed by one of the core electrons.
 The energy needed to cause the core electron to be emitted and subsequently detected is unique to each element.
 This uniqueness allows the use of binding energy to identify the elements present on the surface of the analyzed material.

 Because XPS only detects electrons that escape from the sample and reach the detector, the elemental signals from the surface are much stronger than from those deeper in the sample.
-In addition, the binding energy changes with the chemical environment of the element, causing an effect is known as “chemical shift.”
-As a result, XPS can estimate the thickness, uniformity, and surface chemistry of the sample’s surface, coatings, and films.
+In addition, the binding energy changes with the chemical environment of the element, causing an effect known as “chemical shift.”
+As a result, XPS can estimate the layer thickness, uniformity, and surface chemistry of the sample’s surface, coatings, and films.

 XPS detects all elements besides hydrogen and helium, so a survey scan is usually a starting point for most analyses.
 For each element, there is a range of electron states open to excitation by the x-ray beam.
 Seeing the full range of elements present in the sample’s surface makes it easier to zero in on specific XPS spectra in subsequent high-resolution testing.